ErikBot9/Bulk-RNAseq/README.md

 # Bulk RNA-Seq
-This is a Bulk RNA-seq analysis that was carried in collaboration with @ErikBot9.
+This is a Bulk RNA-Seq analysis that was carried in collaboration with @ErikBot9.
 The DE analysis was performed through the edgeR package, while the expression data belonging to each replicate was taken from the recount3 package.

 ## SHORT DESCRIPTION